elmaan-kh/PowerShell-Cheat-Sheet/README.md

 ### Summary:
-Classwork 10 covered file and printer management using `New-Item`, `New-SmbShare`, `Get-SmbShare`, `Get-Printer`, and `Test-Path` to work with directories, network shares, printers, and file paths.
+Lastly, Classwork 10 covered file and printer management using `New-Item`, `New-SmbShare`, `Get-SmbShare`, `Get-Printer`, and `Test-Path` to work with directories, network shares, printers, and file paths.

 ---